Certificate in Teaching Writing and Critical Literacy

 View the curriculum for the Certificate in Teaching Writing and Critical Literacy in the course catalog.

 You will need to apply to both the license program and the master’s program and then work with your advisor to plan your coursework to meet both requirements simultaneously.

 Currently enrolled students: If you are enrolled in another program at the University, you need to apply to earn this certificate.

 For detailed admission information and tuition information on the certificate program, visit our certificate admissions page.

-You can also contact the faculty adviser for the program, Stephanie Rollag.
+You can also contact the faculty advisor for the program, Justin Grinage.

 "I left the summer institute with a renewed passion for writing education, and I also became an advisory board member of the Minnesota Writing Project to stay involved with their work."